Orange Justice

 Orange Justice is a dance move that gained popularity as part of the video game Fortnite Battle Royale.
 It is characterized by its energetic, exaggerated arm and leg movements, and it became a cultural phenomenon within the gaming and social media communities.

 Origins

-The origin of Orange Justice can be traced back to a dance submission by a young boy known as "Orange Shirt Kid" during the Fortnite BoogieDown Contest in early 2018 (however the dance was originally created by an influencer by the name of Roy Purdy).
+The origin of Orange Justice can be traced back to a dance submission by a young boy known as "Orange Shirt Kid" during the Fortnite BoogieDown Contest in early 2018.
 The contest, held by Epic Games, the developer of Fortnite, invited players to submit videos of their dance moves for a chance to have them included in the game as emotes.
 The user Kid_Fortnite12 performed the dance in an orange shirt.
 In the submission video, he called it "The Random".
 Despite not winning the contest getting 23rd place, Orange Shirt Kid's dance gained widespread popularity due to its unique and humorous movements.
 It led to a community campaign that started on a Reddit Fortnite page that promoted "Justice for Orange Shirt Kid".
 On Twitter, the hashtag #JusticeForOrangeShirtKid trended.
 A Change.org petition was created to convince Epic to add the dance.